cheminfo/netcdfjs/README.md

 const data = fs.readFileSync('madis-sao.nc');

 var reader = new NetCDFReader(data); // read the header
-reader.getVariable('wmoId'); // go to offset and read it
+reader.getDataVariable('wmoId'); // go to offset and read it
 ```

 ## License